Lent & Easter

 Worship at 7 p.m.

 On Friday of Holy Week, we bear witness to the violence of this world and those who dedicate their lives to bring peace.
-In the story of his crucifixion, we see that The Way of Jesus does not match insult to insult.
+In the story of his crucifixion, we see that Jesus does not match insult to insult.
 The way of Jesus is a non-violent response holding true to character and mission of love.

 Easter Flowers

-Place your order with Lora Sullivan by March 15.
+Place your order with Lora Sullivan by April 6.

 You may place flowers in the sanctuary on Easter Sunday in honor, or in memory, of a loved one, a friend, or to express any gratitude.
 To order fill out a form and return to the church office or contact Lora at lsullivan@saintpaulumc.org or 402-477-6951.
-Please place your order by March 15.
+Please place your order by April 6.

 Easter Egg Hunt

-Easter Egg Hunt after Easter Worship on March 31 at 11 a.m.
+Easter Egg Hunt after Easter Worship on April 20 at 11 a.m.

 Join in the fun of an Easter Egg Hunt immediately following worship on Easter Sunday.
 All children in 5th grade and under are invited to participate.
 The hunt will take place in the children’s classrooms on the second floor.